kaciker/iiOT-All-in-ONE/README.md

 # IIOT-All-in-ONE

-### Collecting data
+### Collecting data from LoRaWAN, injecting directly to InfluxDB through direct integration in Chirpstack.
+And being available to Grafana to graphic.
+All topics are availables by MQTT and usables in Node-red

 # ** Components

-## Chirpstack - Telegraf - InfluxDB - Chronograf - Grafana - Node Red - Portainer - Mosquitto
+## Chirpstack - InfluxDB - Chronograf - Grafana - Node Red - Portainer - Mosquitto
 Coming from Brocaar for Chirpstack server deployment, and from jkehres for -InfluxDB, Chronograf,and Grafana, adding manually Portainer and noder Red from their original websites.

 # ChirpStack Docker   (# [brocaar](https://github.com/brocaar)/)